DRIP-project/meta/README.md

 # DRIP: Doing Research in Public

 Two years ago, I wrote [this post](https://www.linkedin.com/posts/agata-branczyk_research-opensource-openscience-activity-6843530675270877184-L1un/) about how I wish we wrote papers the way we wrote open-source code.
+Take a look at it first, especially the discussion in the comments.

 In this repo, I'm going to start fleshing out some ides for how such an effort could work in practice.